Heavy rain and strong winds expected to hit

-Northland’s weather is expected to take a turn on Sunday afternoon with torrential downpours and strong winds predicted.
+Northland’s weather is expected to take a turn for the worse this afternoon with torrential downpours and strong winds predicted.

-MetService has issued a heavy rain warning valid from 3pm today and expected to last until 6am tomorrow.
+MetService has issued a heavy rain warning valid from 3pm today until 6am tomorrow.

-In those 15 hours, 50 to 80mm of rain was forecasted to fall mainly in the north and east of the region.
-Peak rates of 15 to 25mm/h are expected during thunderstorms this evening.
+In those 15 hours, 50 to 80 millimetres of rain are forecast to fall mainly in the north and east of the region.
+Peak rates of 15 to 25mm an hour are expected during thunderstorms this evening.

 “Heavy rain may cause streams and rivers to rise rapidly.
 Surface flooding and slips are also possible and driving conditions may be hazardous,” MetService said.

-A strong wind watch is in place for the region, from 6pm today until 3am on Monday.
+A strong wind watch is in place for the region from 6pm today until 3am tomorrow.

 “A low and associated fronts over the Tasman Sea are expected to move east to affect the country from later today through to Tuesday, bringing strong winds and heavy rain to many parts of New Zealand.”